3 Historic Theaters in Florida for the Performing Arts

 From the bright lights of Broadway to local community productions, there’s no question that theater plays an important role in the fabric of American culture.
 What is less well known, however, is the contribution that the State of Florida has made the genre.
 Here are just a few of the historical theaters that arts and culture enthusiasts will want to know about.

-Act 1: From Ragtime to Contemporary Film – The Dixie Theatre in Apalachicola
+The Dixie Theatre in Apalachicola

 Located on a tiny peninsula southeast of Panama City lies one of the oldest theaters in Florida history.